umit1010/mode-catcher-playground/README.md

 ## Relevant literature

-To get started with the underlying theoretical ideas of the project.
+You can read the following three short papers to get started with the underlying theoretical ideas of the project.

 * Sherin et al. (2007) Conceptual Dynamics in Clinical Interviews https://doi.org/10.1063/1.2820937
 * Wilensky (2001) Modeling Nature’s Emergent Patterns with Multi-Agent Languages https://ccl.northwestern.edu/2013/mnep9.pdf